 FIRE STATIONS REPLACEMENT, STATIONS 1 & 3

-This project is being rebid currently, and has an early-2020 construction start at Fire Station #1 on West King Street.
+This project is in the bid review and bid award stage, and has an early-2020 construction start at Fire Station #1 on West King Street.
 Questions should be directed to Matt Metzler, Deputy Director of Public Works, at (717) 291-4777.

 CULLITON PARK RENOVATIONS

-The project is scheduled for re-bid in November 2019, and bids will be awarded through the holiday season.
+The project is out for bid and bids will be received on January 8.
 Construction is expected to begin in early 2020, and continue through the entire 2020 construction season.
 The pool is planned to be available for the majority of the 2020 season (June-August).
 Questions should be directed to Matt Metzler, Deputy Director of Public Works, at (717) 291-4777.

 CITY OF LANCASTER GREEN INFRASTRUCTURE PROJECTS